joshnunezmsse/patientco/README.md

 # Patientco Coding Sample
-This is a Web page which displays a list of names, the person's nationality, thier home currency symbol, and the total value of the person's currency holding in USD.
+This is a Web page which displays a list of names, the person's nationality, and the total value of the person's currency holding in thier home currency.
+This list is ordered by total value of portfolio in USD, from least valuable to most valuable.

 Access the web page at https://joshnunezmsse.github.io/patientco